Tyrol: Sports

 Tyrol is traditionally a winter sports country.
-Many athletes, such as Gustav Thöni, Benjamin Raich, Carolina Kostner, Gregor Schlierenzauer, Toni Sailer and Armin Zöggeler have already won overall World Cups and medals at World Championships and Olympic Games.
+Many athletes, such as Gustav Thöni, Benjamin Raich, Carolina Kostner, Gregor Schlierenzauer, Toni Sailer and Armin Zöggeler have won overall World Cups and medals at World Championships and Olympic Games.

 Even in summer sports, several athletes from Tyrol were and still are among the best in the world.
 In water jumping Tania Cagnotto and Klaus Dibiasi won several medals.
 In cycling, Francesco Moser won the Giro d'Italia.
 Andreas Seppi played against the best tennis players in the world for many years.
 In bouldering Anna Stöhr was one of the best in the world.

 Many Tyrolean mountaineers such as Reinhold Messner and Hans Kammerlander influenced the alpinism.

 Football

-The FC Wacker Innsbruck is one of the most traditional and successful clubs in Austria.
-Since the club was founded in 1915 and several name changes, the football club has won ten times the Austrian Championship and seven times the Austrian Cup.
+FC Wacker Innsbruck is one of the most traditional and successful clubs in Austria.
+Since the club was founded in 1915 and several name changes, the football club has won the Austrian Championship ten times and the Austrian Cup seven times.
 In 1987, it reached the semi-finals of the UEFA CUP.
 In 1970, the team defeated Real Madrid in Madrid.
-Currently (2018) Wacker Innsbruck plays in the "Erste Liga" (second highest category of Austria).
+Currently (2018) Wacker Innsbruck plays in the "Erste Liga" (second highest league of Austria).

 In the Region of Trentino-South Tyrol, the FC Südtirol and AC Trento are the two most important clubs.
-Both teams participated in the Italian Serie C (third highest league in Italy) for several seasons.
-The AC Trento has a long history until 1921.
-FC Südtirol was founded in 1995.
-AC Trento are currently (2018) playing in the Italian Serie D (fourth highest league in Italy) and FC Südtirol in Serie C. Thus, the FC Südtirol is the only professional football club in the region.
+Both teams have spent the majority of their history between the Italian Serie C (third highest league in Italy) and the league below, Serie D, although the former reached Serie B in 2023 for the first time.
+AC Trento has a long history as it was founded in 1921, whereas FC Südtirol was founded in 1995.